 - Poor women who lead households (Cabeza de Familia).
 They are women with dependent children with very low incomes, working in marginal occupations in the formal sector or the informal sector.

 - Migrants from neighboring countries, especially from women who, in addition to their vulnerable migrant status, have been added to poverty, which makes them three times as vulnerable by women, migrants, and other vulnerable groups.

-Another vulnerable group is informal sector workers, who work in the following sectors precarious conditions with low wages and no protection whatsoever.
+- Informal sector workers, who work in the following sectors precarious conditions with low wages and no protection whatsoever.

-Another group facing disadvantages is the population of native (indigenous) peoples who make up the most unprotected sector, victims of abuse and helplessness.
+- Indigenous peoples who make up the most unprotected sector, victims of abuse and helplessness.

-Social Protection: There is a relatively wide coverage of social protection thanks to the the previous government that extended the pension system and the protection of poor women.
+Social Protection: There is relatively wide coverage of social protection thanks to the previous government that extended the pension system and the protection of poor women.
 Unfortunately, the current government is dismantling this progress by condemning the old and new poor women to homelessness.

 Tax justice: We have an unfair and regressive tax system that falls on the lowest classes and the poor population and favors the richest; it does not condemn the great tax evaders and money launderers.